Good wine is now being made in most parts of the country. Here’s how to find it.

 Michigan’s Leelanau and Old Mission peninsulas, extending north from Traverse City, showcase cool-climate viticulture producing crisp, refreshing wines.
 Riesling, pinot blanc, pinot noir, gamay and lemberger do well.
 The Leelanau Peninsula AVA also shines with chardonnay and sparkling.
 Left Foot Charley, Brengman Brothers and Chateau Grand Traverse are my favorites, but there’s a diverse and energetic wine scene here, with 2 Lads, Black Star Farms, Mari Vineyards and Mawby Vineyards as highlights.

 Missouri is best known for bold, spicy reds made from norton, but I’m drawn to the wildly flowery yet dry wines made with vignoles, a hybrid white grape.
 Some wineries also work with chardonel, another white hybrid that makes a nice full-bodied wine.
-A little history: Missouri’s Augusta region west of St. Louis, was the first in the nation to become an official AVA, in 1980.
+A little history: Missouri’s Augusta region, west of St. Louis, was the first in the nation to become an official AVA, in 1980.
 Stone Hill for norton, and Augusta Winery and Montelle Winery for vignoles are standouts.
 An insider tip has me hoping to visit Les Bourgeois Vineyards as an emerging star.

 To help with research, Jessica Dupuy’s “The Wines of Southwest U.S.A.,” published in October by Infinite Ideas, covers New Mexico, Texas, Arizona and Colorado.
 Long Island-based writer Lenn Thompson introduces us to the wines and winemakers of the Eastern United States on his website, thecorkreport.us.

 Finally, a sad note.
 Arnie Esterer, a pioneer of Ohio’s wine industry, died Oct.
 28. He was 88.
 Esterer founded Markko Vineyard in 1968 in northeast Ohio, within sight of Lake Erie.
-He was a disciple of Dr. Konstantin Frank, who advocated for European grapes over native and hybrid varieties.
+He was a disciple of Konstantin Frank, who advocated for European grapes over native and hybrid varieties.
 I visited Esterer in 2014, several months after a polar vortex had destroyed his vineyard.
 As he poured me some of his riesling, chardonnay and cabernet sauvignon, some of the best I’d ever tasted, he talked of restoring the vineyard that had been his life’s work.
 “I’m retired,” he said.
 “I have nothing else to do.”

 Finding the regional gems of American wine requires an adventurous mind-set and extensive exploration, in person or on the Internet.
 There are a few distributors and retailers with that sense of adventure, so some of these wines are available at retail in the District and beyond.
 Here is a short, representative, but by no means exhaustive, list of regional gems available retail in the D.C. area.